-The Distinguished match is fired during NRA PPC Regional tournaments and during the NRA National Police Shooting Championships.
+The Distinguished Match is fired during NRA Police Pistol Combat Regional Tournaments and during the NRA National Police Shooting Championships.
 It is a service revolver/pistol type match and the equipment requirements are more stringent than in normal NRA sanctioned combat competition.

-The Distinguished badge will be awarded to those police officers who earn a total of 30 points through unassisted individual competition in NRA Police Distinguished matches.
+The Distinguished badge will be awarded to eligible law enforcement members who earn a total of 30 Distinguished Award Points through unassisted individual competition in NRA Police Distinguished matches.
 Credit points will be awarded to the highest scoring 10 percent of all "non-Distinguished" competitors firing in the match ranked in order of merit.
 Fractions of .5 and over will be resolved to the next higher whole number.
 Smaller fractions will not be considered.
 The winning 10 percent as described above will be further broken down and credit points awarded as follows:

 To the highest scoring 1/6